paolosaracco/DataScienceSpecialization/06_StatisticalInference/CourseProject/SimulationExercisePDF.md

 ## [1] 0.625
 ```

-Figure \@ref(fig:compPlot) again shows one sample standard deviation (in orange) from the sample mean of our empirical density.
-For comparison purposes, the shaded blue area under the normal density represents one theoretical standard deviation around the theoretical mean.
+Figure \@ref(fig:compPlotshow) shows one sample standard deviation (in orange) from the sample mean of our empirical density.
+For comparison, the shaded blue area represents one theoretical standard deviation around the theoretical mean.

+The difference between the empirical and the theoretical parameters comes from the fact that this is an approximation by the CLT.
+We would need an infinite number of iid exponentials to attain the equality.

 # Distribution